 The technologies that help a chatbot and conversational AI solution interact with a customer also vary greatly:

 A chatbot is rule-based and follows a predetermined conversational flow.
 This means a chatbot’s conversations are limited to linear interactions.

-The pre-defined regulations and workflows also prevent a rule based chatbot from handling out-of-scope tasks (responding to things the bot wasn’t programmed to respond to).
+The pre-defined regulations and workflows prevent a rule-based chatbot from handling out-of-scope tasks (responding to things the bot wasn’t programmed to respond to).